thejoyoflife/CKAD-prep-minikube/practice/practice_more.md

 ### Topics:
 - vim
 - Jsonpath, JQ, Go-Template
-- OS Commands/Tools (ls, cat, echo, sudo, chmod, chown, grep, awk, tar, sed, xargs, bash loops/variables, curl, wget, nc)
+- OS Commands/Tools (ls, ps, cat, echo, sudo, chmod, chown, grep, awk, tar, watch, cut, column, sed, xargs, head, tail, less, bash loops/variables, curl, wget, nc, nslookup, netstat)
 - Helm CLI

 ### Some specific points:
+- `pod.spec.containers.securityContext.readOnlyRootFilesystem` can be set to `true` to make a linux container's root filesystem "read-only" - the processes in the container can not write anyting to the root filesystem.
+- A deployment can be annotated with `kubernetes.io/change-cause:<some_string>` to get it shown under the "CHANGE-CAUSE" column of its deployment history (`k rollout history`).
 - Create an nginx pod that uses 'myuser' as a service account
-   * `k run nginx --image nginx --restart Never --image-pull-policy IfNotPresent $do | k set sa -f - myuser --local=true -o yaml | k apply -f -`
+   * `k run nginx --image nginx --restart Never --image-pull-policy IfNotPresent $do | k set sa -f - myuser --local -o yaml | k apply -f -`
 - Create an nginx pod with requests cpu=100m,memory=256Mi and limits cpu=200m,memory=512Mi
-   * `k run nginx --image nginx --restart Never --image-pull-policy IfNotPresent $do | k set resources -f - --requests=cpu=100m,memory=256Mi --limits=cpu=200m,memory=512Mi --local=true -o yaml | k apply -f -`
+   * `k run nginx --image nginx --restart Never --image-pull-policy IfNotPresent $do | k set resources -f - --requests=cpu=100m,memory=256Mi --limits=cpu=200m,memory=512Mi --local -o yaml | k apply -f -`
 - Copy `/etc/passwd` file from a busybox pod to local folder.
    * `k exec busybox -- tar -cvf -C /etc passwd | tar -xvf -`
 - Lots of pods are running in qa,alan,test,production namespaces.
 All of these pods are configured with liveness probe.
 Please list all pods whose liveness probe have failed in the format of <namespace>/<pod name> per line.